KianWilliam/Load-Image-On-Scroll/readme.txt

 at the first place is the fact that with modern browsers of our time, highly likely a new attribute shall be added sooner or later in css to handle background image lazy load.e.g loading:lazy|auto|eager;
 The license is GNU/GPLv3
-It is written for joomla 3.x,
-you may download the module at: https://www.extensions.kwproductions121.com/myplugins/loadimages.html In case of any problem contact us at: webarchitect@kwproductions121.com
+It is written for joomla 3.x, joomla 4 alpha, joomla 4 beta you may download the plugin at: https://www.extensions.kwproductions121.com/myplugins/loadimages.html In case of any problem contact us at: webarchitect@kwproductions121.com